Cavity wall insulation grants: You could save energy and money.

 If your home was built in the last 70 or 80 years, chances are your external walls are made of two "skins" – an inside and an outside wall – with a handy little gap, or cavity, in between them.
 Cavity wall insulation is simply about filling that gap with insulating materials like shredded mineral wool (a bit like fluffy glass fibre), polystyrene beads, or a special insulating foam.

-It's good to know that, thanks to a building regulation change, homes built after 1982 should already have cavity wall insulation.
-But the really good news is, if yours doesn't, there are loads of grants and schemes available to help you get there.
+It's good to know that, thanks to a building regulation change, homes built after 1991 should already have cavity wall insulation.
+But the good news is, if yours doesn't, there are of grants and schemes available to help you.

 Now, how does cavity wall insulation work its magic?
 We simply fill that gap.
 Imagine our friendly installers carefully drilling small, neat holes into the outside walls of your home.
-Through these holes, they gently inject the insulation material, such as mineral wool, beads, or foam, into the cavity.
+Through these holes, they gently inject the insulation material.
 This material then fills the space, creating a cosy barrier that significantly slows down the rate at which heat can escape through your walls.
 It’s a bit like giving your home a wonderfully warm winter coat!
 The insulation doesn’t stop your heating from doing its job, it just helps it do it better, so you can stay comfortable using less energy.

 The benefits of cavity wall insulation.